mlowasp/sproxy/README.md

 AUTH_SHA512=true
 ```

+You can (use this tool to generate sha512 hash)[https://emn178.github.io/online-tools/sha512.html]

 ### Example using TOR

 Let's say you have the following TOR circuits setup in your /etc/tor/torrc configuration file: